Game Brush Number: Complete graphs

 We next turn our attention to complete graphs.
 To simplify the presentation of our main result, we first present both players' optimal strategies, we next analyze the performance of these strategies, and we save the proof of optimality for last.
 We give two strategies, one for Max and one for Min. \begin{itemize} \item The {\em balanced strategy} for Max: on each turn, Max adds a brush to the dirty vertex having the fewest brushes. \item The {\em greedy strategy} for Min: Min selects the dirty vertex having the most brushes, adds brushes to that vertex until it gets cleaned, and repeats. \end{itemize}

-As we will show later, these strategies yield a Nash equilibrium---that is, the balanced strategy is an optimal response to the greedy strategy, and vice-versa.
+As we will show later, these strategies yield a Nash equilibrium---that is, the balanced strategy is an optimal response to the greedy strategy and vice-versa.
 Hence the game brush number of $K_n$ is precisely the length of the game when the strategies are employed against each other.
 While there is no simple formula for $\bg(K_n)$, we can use differential equations to determine the asymptotics.

 \begin{lemma} Consider the brushing game on $K_n$.
-When Max uses the balanced strategy and Min uses the greedy strategy, the game ends in $(1+o(1)) n^2/e$ turns. \end{lemma} \begin{proof} Since we are concerned only with the asymptotics of $\bg(K_n)$, we simplify the analysis by modeling the brushing game (a discrete process) using differential equations (a continuous model).
-Our model uses two parameters: $x$, representing the number of vertices cleaned so far, and $y$, representing the number of brushes placed.
+When Max uses the balanced strategy and Min uses the greedy strategy, the game ends in $(1+o(1)) n^2/e$ turns. \end{lemma} \begin{proof} At all times throughout the game, let $x$ denote the number of vertices cleaned so far and $y$ the number of brushes placed.
+We define the $k$th {\em phase} of the game to be the sequence of turns during which there are exactly $k$ clean vertices, starting with the turn after that on which the $k$th vertex fires and ending on the turn on which the $(k+1)$st vertex fires.

-Consider the state of the game immediately after some vertex fires (and suppose the game has not yet finished).
-We analyze the length of the ``phase'' leading up to the next firing.
+Consider the state of the game at the beginning of phase $x$ (and suppose the game has not yet finished).
+We analyze the length of this phase.
 With $x$ vertices cleaned, each remaining vertex must accumulate $n-x-1$ brushes before firing.
 The strategies employed by both players ensure that no brushes have been ``left behind'' on clean vertices and that each of the $n-x$ remaining dirty vertices has the same number of brushes (up to a difference of 1).
-Hence, each dirty vertex has $\frac{y}{n-x} + O(1)$ brushes.
-Thus, Min must place another $n-x-\frac{y}{n-x} + O(1)$ brushes before the next vertex fires; since Max also plays, $2(n-x-\frac{y}{n-x}) + O(1)$ brushes are introduced in this phase.
+Hence each dirty vertex has $\frac{y}{n-x} + O(1)$ brushes.
+Min must therefore place another $n-x-\frac{y}{n-x} + O(1)$ brushes before the next vertex fires; since Max also plays, $2(n-x-\frac{y}{n-x}) + O(1)$ brushes are introduced in this phase.

-In order to investigate the asymptotic behavior of the game, we normalize both parameters.
-That is, we let $t = x/n$ and $f(t)=y/n^2$, and obtain the following differential equation:
+To investigate the asymptotic behavior of the game, we simplify the analysis by modeling the brushing game (a discrete process) using differential equations (a continuous model).
+The argument above yields

+We next normalize both parameters by letting $t = x/n$ and $f(t)=y/n^2$.
+We thus arrive at the differential equation